15 Funded hours for eligible 2 year olds

-Some two year olds are entitled to free early learning and childcare.
+Some two year olds are entitled to funded early learning and childcare.
 The eligibility starts the school term after the child’s second birthday.
-Although not all two year olds are entitled to a free place, all children become eligible for free childcare and early learning places from the school term after their third birthday.
-Free early learning and childcare for 3 and 4 year olds.
+Although not all two year olds are entitled to a funded place, all children become eligible for funded childcare and early learning places from the school term after their third birthday.
+Funded early learning and childcare for 3 and 4 year olds.

 The Childcare Choices website offers a comparison guide for the different ways you could reduce your childcare costs.